-The Personal Skills Programme (PSP) is a whole-school learning programme that allows learners to develop the skills and behaviours needed to be better prepared for their next step in education or employment and helps the school to deliver the requirements in the Ofsted framework.
+The Personal Skills Programme (PSP) is a whole-school learning programme that allows learners to develop the skills and behaviours needed to be better prepared for their next step in education or employment.

 The PSP provides schools with their own evidence of the intent, implementation and impact of their curriculum design aimed at developing resilience and character in their pupils without creating additional workload for busy teaching staff.
 The award can be delivered through existing timetabled sessions, enrichment days or tutor time.